FAQs

 Acupuncture for neck and upper back pain

-When acupuncture may help most
+When acupuncture may fit well

-• Neck-related headaches or jaw tension
+• Headache linked with neck or jaw tension

 How does acupuncture work for pain relief?

-Which pain conditions are most commonly treated with acupuncture?
+Which pain conditions are most commonly treated?

-• Muscle pain, trigger points, and general soft tissue tightness
+• Muscle pain, trigger points, and tension

 Can acupuncture help back pain, neck pain, and sciatica?